September 7

 As the bear closed, the last thing on my mind was its smell.

-Alcohol had been commanding my attention for years before I realized, with my wife’s encouraging, a change in habit was overdue and required.
-And I changed, in my way, swearing off daily consumption, yet indulging, mostly while visiting family and friends out of state.
-This went on for years with diminishing success.
+I had changed, in my way, swearing off daily consumption for years, yet indulging, mostly while visiting family and friends out of state.
+Travel was my drinking loophole.
+The loophole expanded to include my wife traveling out of state while I stayed home.
+This went on for nearly a decade with diminishing returns.
 Severing the final strands proved a challenge.
 Drinking was part of my identity since I was sixteen.
-Rugged beer drinking man.
+You can count on me for one last beer had devolved.
+I could no longer count on myself.

-Alcohol had been advancing on me in a slow, inexorable march.
-The disease unrelenting.
-It receded without weakening, a sort of hibernation, for months, only to emerge fanged and hungry.
-The day eventually arrived, nine months before the workshop, when alcohol pinned me to the mat.
-My wife, as referee, in a loud and insistent directive — get help or get counted out — prompted me to attend an AA meeting.
-Anything but AA, I’d thought.
-I’d rather die.
+Anything but AA, I’d rather die.
+Provided the death was on my terms, rugged and manly, not lonely and alone, divorced and caring for my aging mother in her condo in my sad little hometown.
+More like a big city where my wife would never let me visit alone, neon obliterating the night sky, to die a glamorous death with a hooker who looks like Elisabeth Shue.
 Share my feelings?
 Admit weakness?
 Hold hands in a circle of men in ill-fitting jeans and say the Our Father?
 Shoot me now.
 I thank the stars (or higher power, as AA frames it) my first visit wasn’t horrible.
-If I’d known they start every meeting asking — anyone hear for their first meeting? — and tailor the meeting to the first-timer, I’d have turned and run.
+If I’d known how every meeting begins — anyone here for their first meeting? — and then is tailored to the newb, I’d have turned and run.
 I would have sat in my car in the parking lot the whole hour.
 Who knows how long the charade.
 Now, two years on, I go every Sunday morning.
-I’d say its like church, but I put down the Bible about the age I picked up the bottle.
-I stay the hour, sometimes share my story, but I can’t help ducking out before the concluding Our Father.
+I’d say it’s like church, but I put down the Bible about the age I picked up the bottle.
+I stay the hour, sometimes share my story, but still, I duck out before the concluding Our Father.

 The bear came close enough to scare me.
 Sometimes I wonder, if I’d stood my ground, how close would danger have come?